mike-ward/talk-riotjs/slides.md

 ### Small Learning Curve

-Riot has between 10 and 100 times fewer API methods than other UI libraries.
+Riot has fewer API methods than other UI libraries.

 -   Less to learn.
 Fewer books and tutorials to view